 Let me start out by saying I was new to yoga the first time I tried the Biggest Loser Weight Loss Yoga DVD.
 In fact I don’t think I’d EVER done a yoga pose in my life.
 I purchased this DVD along with The Biggest Loser: Boot Camp a few years back.
 Let me just say people who think yoga is easy and doesn’t require much have not done this yoga!

 Biggest Loser Weight Loss Yoga DVD

 I currently use this DVD about once a week and love to work out alongside Bob Harper and former Biggest Loser contestants.
 There are days when I want to exercise but I don’t want all the cardio.
 I want to stretch and strengthen my muscles.
-That is exactly what this video does.
+That is exactly what the Biggest Loser Weight Loss Yoga video does.
 That doesn’t mean it doesn’t push you I’m just not a fan of high impact cardio.

 Warm Up & Cool Down: 5 minutes each

 Level One: This level focuses on some simple poses like Warrior, Warrior 2, Downward Dog, etc. It is a 20 minute work out and you will find it definitely will strengthen your muscles the more you do it.
 In order to hold the poses you have to be strong.
 I tried this video once before I started strength training and found it very hard to maintain the poses.
 Now that I am stronger I find the workout refreshing and fun.

 Level Two: This level works your core muscles and is my favorite level.
 You are on the floor a lot and will often find yourself in plank position.
 Don’t knock the plank, go ahead and try to get in the position and hold it for one minute.
 It is a 15 minute work out.
 During this workout Bob uses a water ball but it is not required.